Q. How do the Backwashing Carbon Filters remove chlorine and sediment from water?

 Q. Will the Backwashing Carbon Filter removes hardness minerals or help cut down on scale build-up?

-A. No. The system removes sediment and oxidized iron particles, which may cause some spotting, but the minerals remain the same.
+A. No. The system removes sediment and oxidized iron particles, which may cause some spots, but the minerals remain the same.
 If scaling or spotting is a problem, a water softener is required.

 Q. Will the Backwashing Carbon Filter make my water taste great for drinking?